bglasber/chronocache_driver/README.md

 will also be made available shortly --- i.e. benchmark modifications to use REST --- under the original licenses for each benchmark.

+# Integrating with other benchmarks

+The [oltpbench_ycsb changes](https://github.com/bglasber/chronocache_driver/blob/master/oltpbench_cc_ycsb.patch) provide a proof of concept of how to integrate an OLTPBench workload with ChronoCache.
+Similar ideas may be used to integrate other benchmarks.

 ## Driver License

 BSD-3